nicky-nym/city3d/ROADMAP.md

   "place"  (???)
 ```

+> I really like "pose".
+I think it's the best of the bunch, and it's short.
+I might want to use it in FeatureInstance, too (instead of p0), because I'd like to clean up some of the incoherency in ThreeOutputScene around that.

 #### (C) "at" considered harmful

 I've used the name "at" all through the code and the JSON specs, but now